 – passengers younger than 6 years;

-– passengers with a medical certificate with a positive Coronavirus (COVID-19) RT – PCR test result and medical discharge specifying that the passenger is recovered, not contagious and ok to travel.
+– passengers with a positive COVID-19 RT-PCR test result and a medical discharge specifying that the passenger has recovered, not contagious and ok to travel;

 6. Passengers are subject to medical screening upon arrival.

 Entry without additional restrictions is allowed only to travellers from the following countries: Australia, China, South Korea, New Zealand, Rwanda, Singapore, and Thailand.

 Spain is restricting passenger travel from the UK (by air and sea).
 This includes flights from the UK to the Balearic Islands and Canary Islands.
 Only flights and ships carrying Spanish or Andorran citizens or official residents of those territories will be allowed entry.

 Air travel from South Africa and Brazil is also restricted to nationals and legal residents of Spain.